List of DC Universe locations: Burnside

 Burnside is a borough of Gotham City that is connected to Gotham by the Burnside Bridge.
 It is home to The New 52 version of Batgirl (Barbara Gordon) and appears in Batman '89 as the birthplace of Drake Winston and Harvey Dent.

 Casanova Club

 The Casanova Club is a nightclub owned by Alex Logue in Newcastle, England.
 It was there that a demon was summoned and John Constantine failed to save a young girl named Astra Logue who was taken to Hell.

 Crime Alley

 Crime Alley is the most dangerous area of Gotham City, where Thomas and Martha Wayne were killed by Joe Chill during a mugging.
 It was previously known as Park Row before gaining its infamous reputation.

-Daily Planet Building

-The Daily Planet Building is the home office of the Daily Planet, Metropolis' main newspaper.

-Danny the Street

-Danny the Street is a sentient street and a member of the Doom Patrol.

 Flash Museum

 The Flash Museum is a memorial to the Flash (Barry Allen).
 It is located in Central City.

-Fortress of Solitude

-The Fortress of Solitude is an Arctic fortress used by Superman as a secret base.
-It is located near the North Pole.

 Hall of Doom

 The Hall of Doom is the home base of the Legion of Doom.